sithmartyr/Shola_Sith_Temple/Readme.txt

 Vehicle Bantha by jhc
 Ebon Hawk Prefab by DarthStevenus shola lava skybox and wasteland skybox taken from Sith J Cull maps.
+TIE patrol script taken from Malevolence map

 --Extra--

-Map started on February 16th.
+Map started on February 16th, 2015.

 and thanks to all -[DE]- for testing my map as I was working with it and giving good recommendations!